dstdev/base-cluster-docs/docs/jobs/best-practices.md

 And also load the same hugepages module at runtime.

-The craype-hugepages2M module is loaded by deafult on Cori.
-Users could unload the craype-hugepages2M module explicitly to disable the hugepages usage.

 !!! note
-    The craype-hugepages2M module is loaded by default since the Cori CLE7 upgrade on July 30, 2019.

 Due to the hugepages memory fragmentation issue, applications may get "Cannot allocate memory" warnings or errors when there are not enough